shehreendheda/katacoda-scenarios/slov2/slopractice/step8.md

 5. Scroll down to the **Traces** list.
 Browse the **Duration** column.

    Select a trace with duration less than 3 seconds.
-Note the lengths of the spans for `flask.request GET_\ads` and `flask.request GET_\discounts`.
+Note the lengths of the spans for `flask.request GET_/ads` and `flask.request GET_/discounts`.

    Select a trace with duration greater than 3 seconds.
-Notice the lengths of the spans for `flask.request GET_\ads` and `flask.request GET_\discounts` is longer than those in the traces with duration less than 3 seconds.
+Notice the lengths of the spans for `flask.request GET_/ads` and `flask.request GET_/discounts` is longer than those in the traces with duration less than 3 seconds.

    *Looks like ads and discounts services are the sources of the higher latencies!*